-At Broodje Bert there is an eatery that serves delicious sandwiches.
+At Broodje Bert you can enjoy delicious sandwiches.
 The place is small and cozy, ideal for a quick snack and to continue your journey.
 The sandwich mozzarella with tomato is a must.
-An old cheese sandwich is also delicious with a cappuccino.
-A big advantage of Broodje Bert is that the price-quality ratio is very good.
+An old cheese sandwich is also worth trying with a cappuccino.
+A big advantage of Broodje Bert is that the price-quality ratio is good.
 For $15 you have a sandwich with a drink, which is not expensive in Amsterdam.

 After lunch, you have all afternoon to discover the Rijksmuseum.
 If the weather is nice you can also choose to visit the Rijksmuseum in the morning and do the walking tour in the afternoon.

 Casa Perú is a nice place to eat.
-It is not immediately a place that you immediately think of when you are in Amsterdam, this is because the kitchen is focused on Peru.
+It is not a place that you immediately think of when you are in Amsterdam, this is because of the kitchen that is Peru orientated.
 The food is exquisite, especially the lomo soltado is delicious.
-When the weather is nice, you can enjoy a beautiful view on the terrace by the water.
+When the weather is good, you can sit outside on the terrace next to the canal of Amsterdam.

 #1.3 Drink in the Jordaan

 After dinner, it is nice to take a walk along the canals and finally have a drink in the pleasant working-class neighborhood the Jordaan.
 If you want to find a cozy pub, we recommend Het Monumentje.
-If you want to visit more a party café then Café de Jordaan is recommended.
+If you want to visit more a party café then Eetcafe De Jordaan is recommended.

 3 Days in Amsterdam | day 2